Adlai-1/Food-Delivery-API/README.md

 * Handle order fulfillment.
 * Create their user profile.
 ## The API allows Admins to:
-* Add new Resturants to the Db.
+* Add new Resturants to the DB.
-* Add new menus in the Db.
+* Add new menus to the DB.

 # Tech Stack
 * JavaScript.